Painlessly Organize and Prioritize Your Creative Time

 Northrup teaches you can keep doing much of the 80% mundane stuff on your list.
 Just shoot to do it later in the day.

 In other words, try doing the things that bring you closer to your heart’s desire in your peak productivity times.
 You know, those 2 hours every day when you focus clearly.
-That time slot where you tend to produce your best work.
+That time slot when you tend to produce your best work.

 Sounds reasonable right?